House of Commons Commission: Estimates and related committees

 Currently, funding for the House of Commons is divided into two blocs: the Administration Estimate and the Members Estimate.
 The Administration Estimate provides for the Commons portion of the Parliamentary Estates, the Chamber, and Commons staff.
 The Commission takes direct responsibility for the Administration Estimate and is assisted by the Administration Audit Committee (made up of three MPs and outside three members) in auditing the Estimate.

 The Members Estimate includes funds for MPs' pay, expenses, and staffs, as well as Short Money (financial assistance to opposition parties).
 The House of Commons created the Members Estimate Committee (MEC) to oversee it, but provided that its membership be the same as that of the Commission.
 The MEC has appointed a Members Estimate Audit Committee with the same membership as the Administration Audit Committee.

 The House also created the Members' Allowances Committee to advise the MEC on its functions.
 It was also created to advise the MEC, Speaker, and Leader of the House on other allowances issues; to approve guidance for MPs on allowances, and to resolve questions regarding allowances rules referred by MPs.

 With the creation of the Independent Parliamentary Standards Authority, funds for pay, allowances, and staffing are no longer part of the Members Estimate, reducing it by 80%.
 Because IPSA only took responsibility for MPs' pay during the 2010/11 financial year, there will still be a substantial Members' Estimate.
 But, the Director of General Resources has recommended folding the rump of the Members Estimate into the Administration Estimate beginning with 2011/12, and in their advice to the House of Commons during consideration of the bill that created IPSA, the members of the Estimates Audit Committees anticipated that would happen.
 Eliminating the Members Estimate would lead to the elimination of the MEC and Members Estimates Audit Committee, and quite possibly the Members' Allowances Committee.

 Trade unions

-The House recognises the FDA (which represents senior staff), Prospect, PCS and GMB, which represent staff of the House and collectively form the House's Trade Union Side (TUS).
+The House recognises the FDA (which represents senior staff), Prospect, the Public and Commercial Services Union and GMB, which represent staff of the House and collectively form the House's Trade Union Side (TUS).
 MPs' staff are not employees of the House of Commons Service, but of the individual Members for which they work.
 While Unite the Union has not been recognised under the Trade Union and Labour Relations Act for the purpose of collective bargaining with the House Service, the House Administration has agreed a draft memorandum of understanding with Unite and the Members' and Peers' Staff Association.